 4) Don’t hesitate to ask for help

 You have a supervisor to monitor your daily writing activities.
 But, that’s not the only succour you have.
-Friends, people who have already written good research papers, reliable scientific writing services, and online educational resources – all these helping aids are at your disposal.
+Friends, people who have already written good research papers, reliable scientific paper & article writing services, and online educational resources – all these helping aids are at your disposal.
 You just need to ask for their help.

 5) Be precise